Data Management Glossary

 - Retrieval and Access: Although archived data is stored in secondary storage, it should still be easily accessible when required.
 Organizations establish data retrieval mechanisms, search capabilities, and access controls to locate and retrieve specific archived data efficiently.
 This may involve using search indexes, metadata filters, or specialized archival software.

 Archiving practices may vary depending on the specific requirements and industry regulations.
-Organizations often develop archiving policies and procedures to govern the storage, retention, retrieval, and disposal of archived data, ensuring compliance, data governance, and efficient data management, and more specifically unstructured data management, practices.
+Organizations often develop archiving policies and procedures to govern the storage, retention, retrieval, and disposal of archival data, ensuring compliance, data governance, and efficient data management, and more specifically unstructured data management, practices.